fborch117/Data-And-Visualization/README.md

 ## Introduction

 Hello there!
 My name is Foster Borch, and I am currently working as a Right of Way Agent with the State of Vermont's Agency of Transportation.
-In my role, I extensively utilize CAD and GIS software to analyze and visualize data.
+In my role, I extensively utilize Power Apps/BI, CAD, and GIS software to analyze and visualize data.

-I am a skilled PowerApps developer and experienced data analyst proficient in R, SAS, and Python.
+I am a skilled PowerApps developer and experienced data analyst proficient in R, SAS, HTML, and Python.
 I relish any opportunity to take seemingly meaningless data and create visualizations from the noise.
 I see the incredible power in geospatial analysis software, and it's something I use in my professional and personal life.

 ## Repository Purpose

 This repository serves as a central location for organizing and sharing my visualizations.
-Here, you will find a collection of my work, ranging from CAD and GIS visualizations to data analyses using R, SAS, and Python.
+Here, you will find a collection of my work, ranging from CAD and GIS visualizations to data analyses using HTML, R, SAS, and Python.

 ## Feedback and Collaboration